Thoughts from Mr. Duguid

 Once everyone has their instrument then the primary focus in most classes is playing together as a band.
 This continues right through to the end of grade nine.
 Music theory is typically taught as needed, along the way.
 A few times throughout the year I ask for student input on what music we should be preparing to perform.
 I provide time for students to listen, individually, to concert band music and then they can submit song requests based on what they've heard.
 While this practice usually results in an extensive list of pop music, I also find other well written pieces of music to add to our list and use that to expand the musical tastes of our band students.
 These songs frequently become favourites for many of our students.
 Along with preparing music, I put a significant focus on proper warmup processes that include major and minor scales and various musical patterns in each key.

 Band Camp is a very popular event that I like to offer to our band students each year.
 This is an overnight experience where we typically go to Camp Nakamun.
 I hire professional clinicians to work with the students in small groups and we play a lot!
 They work very hard, but when you throw in swimming, basketball, foosball, table tennis, a movie night and getting to spend an extended period of time with your Band Family, the students love it.
 More musical growth happens in the 2 or 3 days that we are at camp compared to any other time in the year.
 Camp is something students don't want to miss!

 I foster a positive attitude with my band students.
 We all grow together as a team, as a family.
 Typically band class includes the same students for all three years of junior high.
-This truly does create a family type atmosphere where friendships are built that last a lifetime.
+This truly does create a family type atmosphere where friendships are built that can last a lifetime.
 We all are striving for a common goal, but each student has a different role to play in achieving that goal.
 We support each other and respect each other along the way.
 There is plenty of research showing that playing an instrument stimulates the brain in ways that can not be achieved by any other method, but for most students, having fun as an ensemble is their biggest reason for continuing in band.